 Questions 13 15 18 49 14 27 41 24 30 5.
-Would -positive: very useful certain -negative: being -positive: Between classes and have -POSITIVE: Positive positive: - -positive: reduce stress, anxiety, this 3 on a stringent two midterms and can't mak dinner. financial support stress about reduce benefits nutrition and mental program budget affects having 10\$ for lunch would be helpful. improves diet immediate using all \$100 - stress health, financial health (lose job, affect your how he looks for -positive: improved mental health and quality • • what if you're a negative: paycheck to paycheck).
+Would -positive: very useful certain -negative: being -positive: Between classes and have -POSITIVE: Positive -negative: positive: - -positive: reduce stress, anxiety, this nights before course due on a stringent two midterms and can't mak dinner. financial support effect: stress about reduce benefits nutrition and mental program dates. budget affects having 10\$ for lunch would be helpful. improves diet immediate using all \$100 - stress \$100 one health, financial health (lose job, affect your -negative: For lunch go to how he looks for -positive: improved mental health and quality help, also a what if you're a negative: time paycheck to paycheck).
 This wellbeing?
-Uncle Fatihs, then dinner food, looks for social lives - Should we get a drink or -POSITIVE: sense of few dollars stigma, bad would effect their wellbeing what are has to choose to go to uncle do picnic?
-Pushed for picnic but with reduce financial short of a meal attitude postivitely because during times some fatih's or another more option, funding would be more inclined to go stress. confidence toward of situations that are really bad, positive costly pizza place like pizza -negative: would for drink/other options. -Negative: as people who and they didn't have money, they effects? garden. prefers to choose cut out meat -positive: This is different from food doesn't include international are fast food need help negative: would stress out about not What are healthier foods although has bank where you feel judged and this grocery store. and expensive having money to buy food. some they believe is person doesn't look like someone -negative: International (Browns \$30 administere Especially if you lose your job, negative -negative: sometimes might struggling financially because has encourages her student meal) so 100 d at start of you have to stress out to find effects? need 50\$ more. in total if -agrees with the , , , , , , to cook less, needs the won't last long year will another one quickly otherwise spend 40\$ each week if can other two money for food) and if you go to a food may go for fund.
-Good and not whole stress about during you'll run out of grocery money participants - bank in a nice jacket you might be unhealthy initiative. semester(only how far \$ finals but this program takes some of week it won't add to 100\$ er judged. options Negative get 6-8 meals) can go the anxiety and stress around , , of due dates -negative: Revoiced concerns about (cheaper> use effect: no. -positive: extra potential poverty away since dollars one month. based on someone taking advantage of the for more meals) boost most of us are living paycheck to need program when they don't need it. -negative: pacycheck.
-"I think this is just 1 -negative: builds mindset of -recommendations: What if you supports incredibly helpful like nutritionally buying food on campus businesses and mental health wise" (expensive) even after everyone talks to ESA but if staff on more than -negative: if some people spend money is gone (eg don't campus can extend invitations to only students by at expensive places it reduces want habit of going to those who need them.
+Uncle Fatihs, then dinner food, looks for social lives - Should we get a drink or -POSITIVE: sense of few dollars stigma, bad would not would effect their wellbeing what are has to choose to go to uncle the cheapest do picnic?
+Pushed for picnic but with reduce financial care and short of a meal attitude last very postivitely because during times some fatih's or another more option, funding would be more inclined to go stress. confidence -negative: toward of situations that are really bad, positive costly pizza place like pizza -negative: would for drink/other options. -Negative: as campus meals people who and they didn't have money, they effects? garden. prefers to choose cut out meat -positive: This is different from food doesn't include international are fast food need help negative: would stress out about not What are healthier foods although has options which bank where you feel judged and this grocery store. student. and expensive -negative: if will stress having money to buy food. some they believe is person doesn't look like someone -negative: International (Browns \$30 administere about Especially if you lose your job, negative -negative: sometimes might struggling financially because has student meal) so 100 d at start of you have to stress out to find effects? need 50\$ more. in total if -agrees with the , , , to cook less, needs the won't last long year will another one quickly otherwise spend 40\$ each week if can other two money for food) and if you go to a food may go for fund.
+Good and not whole during you'll run out of grocery money participants - bank in a nice jacket you might be unhealthy initiative. semester(only how far \$ finals but this program takes some of week it won't add to 100\$ er judged. options Negative get 6-8 meals) can go the anxiety and stress around , , of due dates -negative: Revoiced concerns about · · effect: no. -positive: extra potential poverty away since dollars one month. based on someone taking advantage of the for more meals) boost most of us are living paycheck to need program when they don't need it. -negative: pacycheck.
+"I think this is just -negative: builds mindset of -recommendations: What if you supports incredibly helpful like nutritionally buying food on campus businesses and mental health wise" (expensive) even after everyone talks to ESA but if staff on more than -negative: if some people spend money is gone (eg don't campus can extend invitations to only students by at expensive places it reduces want habit of going to those who need them.
 Or anyone who forcing students the funds available to everyone harvest every other week to buy pricey else after money is gone) a needs based scholarship. food on campus